vitobotta/hetzner-k3s/README.md

 - if you use a snapshot instead of one of the default images, the creation of the servers may take longer than when using a regular image
 - the setting `api_allowed_networks` allows specifying which networks can access the Kubernetes API, but this only works with single master clusters currently.
 Multi-master HA clusters require a load balancer for the API, but load balancers are not yet covered by Hetzner's firewalls
 - if you enable autoscaling for one or more nodepools, do not change that setting afterwards as it can cause problems to the autoscaler
-- autoscaling is only supported when using Ubuntu or one of the other default images, not snapshots
 - worker nodes created by the autoscaler must be deleted manually from the Hetzner Console when deleting the cluster
 - SSH keys with passphrases can only be used if you set `use_ssh_agent` to `true` and use an SSH agent to access your key.
 To start and agent e.g. on macOS: